garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 Reductive geometric could not be identified as any one nation so was most suitable.

-Founded By Theo Van Doesburg.
+Founded By **Theo Van Doesburg.**

 ## Piet Mondrian

 One of the key figures in the movement.

- Dropped the a from his name and influenced by the cubist movement.
+Dropped the a from his name and was influenced by the cubist movement.

- Returned to France after war ended.
+He returned to France after war ended.

 ## Theo Van Doesburg